ArcaneNibble/ArcaneNibble.github.io/content/usb-driver-ux.md

 The most important thing is that, with these descriptors, _driver installation becomes entirely automatic and seamless_, even for devices which implement completely custom USB functionality.

 This is not a code-focused article, but [here](https://github.com/pybricks/pybricks-micropython/blob/1808d73d581d85477df702787d6543ff6bf6c131/lib/pbio/drv/usb/usb_common_desc.c#L36-L60) is an example of a Microsoft OS 2.0 Descriptor which requests that Windows load the WinUSB driver.
+It is also possible to request loading other drivers such as the Xbox gamepad driver or the USB <abbr title="Communications Device Class">CDC</abbr>-<abbr title="Network Control Model">NCM</abbr> Ethernet driver.
+Unfortunately, I do not know where to find a list of all drivers that can be loaded in this manner.
+The list on Microsoft's website which claims to be up-to-date clearly is not and includes neither WinUSB nor the CDC-NCM driver.

-Microsoft OS 1.0 Descriptors should also work and should enable even greater compatibility, but there seems to be much less interest in continuing to support it. <small>(Personal speculation: this may be due to the aggressive push to roll out Windows 10 as well as some of these WinUSB capabilities seemingly being [pushed for or at least associated with Windows Phone efforts](https://libusb-devel.narkive.com/kNFnzBoL/microsoft-has-apparently-enabled-winusb-wcid-for-windows-7-through-windows-update))</small>
+Microsoft OS 1.0 Descriptors should also work and should enable even greater compatibility, but there seems to be much less interest in continuing to support them.
+I also don't know what happens if a device supports both. <small>(Personal speculation: A bunch of this may have been forgotten due to the aggressive push to roll out Windows 10 as well as some of these WinUSB capabilities seemingly being [pushed for as part of or at least in association with Windows Phone efforts](https://libusb-devel.narkive.com/kNFnzBoL/microsoft-has-apparently-enabled-winusb-wcid-for-windows-7-through-windows-update)).</small> For details and examples of Microsoft OS 1.0 descriptors, [this](https://github.com/pbatard/libwdi/wiki/wcid-devices) article may help.

 ## USB Binary Object Store

-The USB Binary Object Store (BOS) descriptor is a mechanism for a USB device to describe "extra" structured binary data for a host.
+The USB Binary Object Store (BOS) descriptor is a mechanism for a USB device to describe ["extra" structured binary data](https://www.usb.org/bos-descriptor-types) for a host.
 This data is "extra" in the sense that it is not required to operate the core USB device framework.
 This is, once again like many aspects of USB, excessively generic.

 This descriptor originated with some combination of the Wireless USB specification (which has since been memory-holed) and the USB 3.0 specification.
 It was then backported so that it can also be used with USB 2.0 devices.
-To use them, devices which are aware of BOS descriptors must report a `bcdDevice` in the device descriptor of at least 2.0.1 or 2.1.0 depending on which "extra" features are indicated.
+To use a BOS descriptor, devices must report a `bcdDevice` in the device descriptor of at least 2.0.1 or 2.1.0 depending on which "extra" features are indicated.
+(Microsoft OS 2.0 Descriptors require indicating USB version 2.1.0.)

 Examples of "extra" capabilities described by BOS descriptors include Wireless USB data rates and capabilities, support for USB 2.0 Link Power Management (the original reason for the backport), and information about USB 3 speeds and power management latencies.

-One of the categories of "extra" capabilities is a capability for defining platform-specific capabilities (identified by a GUID).
+One of the categories of "extra" capabilities is a capability (`0x05`) for defining arbitrary platform-specific capabilities (identified by a GUID).
+Yes, this is indeed yet another generic layer inside of a generic layer.
+The use of a GUID however allows anybody to define platform-specific capabilities without having to coordinate with each other or with the USB Implementors Forum.

-A specific GUID, `{D8DD60DF-4589-4CC7-9CD2-659D9E648A9F}`, is used to indicate support for Microsoft OS Descriptors 2.0.
+A specific GUID, `{D8DD60DF-4589-4CC7-9CD2-659D9E648A9F}`, is inserted into the BOS descriptor to indicate support for Microsoft OS 2.0 Descriptors.
 An example can be seen [here](https://github.com/pybricks/pybricks-micropython/blob/1808d73d581d85477df702787d6543ff6bf6c131/lib/pbio/drv/usb/usb_common_desc.c#L82-L94).

 # WebUSB

 Due to ecosystem trends which were very much intentional but out of scope for this article, a lot of software nowadays is delivered through Chromium-based web browsers.
-As part of enabling web browsers to become a major software delivery channel, the [WebUSB](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API) API was introduced to allow web pages to talk to USB devices using the generic USB device framework described throughout this article.
+As part of enabling web browsers to become a major software delivery channel, the [WebUSB](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API) API was introduced to allow web pages to talk to USB devices using generic USB device frameworks described throughout this article.

 A device which is _intended_ to be accessed from a website can embed a URL inside its firmware by adding a special [WebUSB descriptor](https://developer.chrome.com/docs/capabilities/build-for-webusb).
 This is optional, but having one will enable browsers to automatically offer to open the specified web page.
 This means that the end-to-end user experience for a device becomes "plug in device, driver automatically installs, browser automatically offers to open a page containing software to use the device".